Last updated: May 29, 2026.

 - Assuming Medicare pays: Original Medicare usually does not pay for routine dental care.

-- Paying cash before checking Medicaid: If you have full Medicaid, ask Healthy Smiles before agreeing to a bill.
+- Paying before checking Medicaid: If you have full Medicaid, call Healthy Smiles before you agree to a bill.

 - Assuming dentures are covered: Maryland Medicaid lists adult denture adjustments, but not new adult dentures.

-- Asking only for implants: Many public and donated programs focus on medically needed care, not cosmetic treatment.
+- Only asking for implants: Public and donated programs often focus on needed health care, not implants or cosmetic work.

 If Medicaid says no: Ask for the denial letter and appeal instructions.
 Ask whether you were screened under the right category for age, disability, SSI, long-term care, or Medicare Savings Programs.

-If a dental office says no openings: Ask to be placed on a cancellation list.
+If the dentist says no openings: Ask for a cancellation list.
 Then call two more clinics.
-Openings can change quickly.
+Dental openings can change quickly.

-If you cannot travel: Call Maryland Access Point or your local aging office and ask about medical transportation, senior ride programs, or volunteer transportation.
+If you cannot travel: Call Maryland Access Point at 1-844-627-5465 or your local aging office.
+Ask about medical transportation, senior rides, or volunteer rides.

-If a disability makes care harder: Ask for an accessible clinic, more appointment time, help transferring, or other reasonable support.
-Be clear about what support you need before the appointment.
+If a disability makes care harder: Ask for extra appointment time, accessible equipment, help transferring, or other support before the visit.

 Backup options when one path fails

-- Call 211 and ask for dental clinics that accept uninsured adults in your county.
+- Call 211 and ask for dental clinics that serve uninsured adults in your county.

-- Ask a Medicare Advantage plan for its dental provider list, annual cap, denture rules, and prior approval rules.
+- Ask a Medicare Advantage plan for its dental network, annual limit, and denture rules.

-- Ask a local senior center or aging office about transportation to dental appointments.
+- Ask a county aging office about transportation to dental appointments.

-- If you are a veteran, check VA dental and Maryland veteran resources before buying a dental plan.
+- If you are a veteran, check VA dental care and VADIP before buying a private plan.

 Resumen en español